solana-foundation/developer-content/content/courses/token-extensions/token-extensions-in-the-client.md

 all of its helper functions for creating and minting tokens that take a program ID as input.

-<Callout type="note">`spl-token` defaults to using the `TOKEN_PROGRAM_ID` unless
+NOTE: `spl-token` defaults to using the `TOKEN_PROGRAM_ID` unless otherwise specified.
-otherwise specified.
 Make sure to explicitly pass the `TOKEN_2022_PROGRAM_ID` for all function calls related to the Token Extensions Program.
-Otherwise, you will get the following error: `TokenInvalidAccountOwnerError`. </Callout>
+Otherwise, you will get the following error: `TokenInvalidAccountOwnerError`.

-### Considerations when working with both Token and Extension Tokens
+## Considerations when working with both Token and Extension Tokens

 Although the interfaces for both of these programs remain consistent, they are two different programs.
 The program IDs for these programs are unique and